Whimsy Read

 If you’ve never read a Jack Reacher book, you might wonder: what makes them so addictive?

-- Cinematic writing style: The action, pacing, and suspense make these books feel like they’re rolling out on a movie screen.
+• Cinematic writing style: The action, pacing, and suspense make these thriller novels, crime fiction, and action stories feel like they’re rolling out on a movie screen.

 And speaking of movies, yes, Tom Cruise starred in a couple of Reacher films, but the recent Amazon Prime TV series starring Alan Ritchson feels far more in line with the Reacher readers love: tall, tough, and commanding.